F.A.Q.

 • Does the University of Miami grant credit through examination?

-Official scores must be sent directly to the Office of Admission:
+Official scores must be sent directly to the Office of Admission by the appropriate deadlines.

 UM, Office of Admissions, P.O.
 Box 249117,